 For college courses: See “How to Supplement Your Studies with Gleim Exam Questions and Explanations” below.

 For certifications: Purchase the Gleim CPA, CIA, CMA, and/or EA Review System.
-Each system includes books, Test Prep Online, Audio Review, Gleim Online courses, and access to a Personal Counselor.
+Systems may include books, online Test Prep, Audio Reviews, Gleim Online courses, Gleim Instruct video series, Study Planner, Essay or Simulation Wizard, and access to a Personal Counselor.
 Go to www.gleim.com/accounting for more information.

 For college courses and certifications: Remember that your sole objective when taking an examination is to maximize your score.
 Most examinations are “curved,” and you must outperform your peers.